ankeetmaini/calver/README.md

           commit_author: Calver Bot <calver@noreply.com>
 ```

-> Use either web or android if you've both the codebases in one repository.
+> Use either web or android unless you've both the codebases in one repository.